 Under the leadership of Director Michael Conforti, the Clark launched a number of new programs in the mid-1990s, including the Clark Fellows program and an ongoing schedule of symposia and conferences designed to contribute to a broader public understanding of the role of art in culture.
 Several new family-oriented programs designed to increase engagement with a variety of audiences were instituted, and partnerships with MASS MoCA (the Massachusetts Museum of Contemporary Art) offered curatorial experience in contemporary art for graduate students through Clark-sponsored exhibitions.

-The first decade of the twenty-first century saw a transformative gift from Sir Edward and Lady Manton.
+The first decade of the twenty-first century saw a transformative gift from Sir Edwin and Lady Manton.
 In 2007, their collection of more than 300 works of British art and a significant endowment was the largest gift to the Clark since its founding.
 Continued support by the Manton Family Foundation enlivens the Clark’s programs and enriches its collection.
 In recognition of the Manton’s generosity, the 1973 granite building housing the Clark’s library, research offices, and administrative functions was named the Manton Research Center.

 These years were also marked by a rethinking of the Clark’s campus and the implementation of a master plan that called for two new buildings and a new landscape that reoriented the campus toward Stone Hill.
 On July 4, 2014, the Clark celebrated its grand opening and unveiled the Clark Center, designed by Pritzker Prize–winning architect Tadao Ando; a renovated and expanded Museum Building designed by Selldorf Architects; and the dramatic rethinking of the landscape by Reed Hilderbrand.
 In November 2016, the master plan was completed with the renovation of the Manton Research Center by Selldorf Architects.